How Much Does

 Measuring for Carpet

-If you get three carpet estimates from three different carpet dealers, I guarantee you will get three different estimates for the amount of material your home requires.
+If you get three carpet estimates from three different carpet dealers, I guarantee you will get three totally different estimates for the amount of material your home requires and the total cost to get the job done.

-Some salespeople over-measure intentionally while other salespeople over-measure because they are not well trained at the art of carpet measuring.
-They would rather order too much material than to not have enough material to complete the job.
-This means you are paying for material and labor costs that are far above what is necessary.
-This can easily cost you hundreds or thousands more that is necessary.
+Some salespeople over-measure intentionally while other salespeople over-measure because they are not well-trained at the art of carpet measuring.
+Salespeople would rather order too much material than to not have enough material to complete the job.
+This means you could be paying for material and labor costs that are far above what is actually necessary.
+This over-measuring can easily cost you hundreds or thousands more than you should be paying.

-Why?
-Because measuring for carpet can be difficult and every carpet salesperson has their own unique methods for measuring.
+Some homes are simple to measure, while other home are very complex and require a well trained salesperson to measure accurately!
+Measuring for carpet can be difficult and every carpet salesperson has their own unique methods for measuring.
 The hard part is determining which bid/estimate is the best price or which measurement is the most accurate!
 This is why you need to get several estimates.
 You need to compare several bids side by side.
-Then you can start asking key questions like why is one estimate higher or lower than the other.
+Then you can start asking key questions like:

-Not sure if your free estimate/measurement is correct?
+Not sure if your estimate / bid or measurements are correct?

 Carpet Measuring Scams